max-az-10/NodeJS_App/README.md

-#Project: Deploying Node.js with MySQL Backend using Docker Compose
+#Project: Deploy Node.js with MySQL DB Backend using Docker Compose

 The goal of the project is to deploy a Node.js application that interacts with a MySQL database using Docker.
 You will create Docker images for both the Node.js app and the MySQL database, and use Docker Compose to orchestrate the containers.